barseghyanartur/django-fobi/README.rst

     {{ request.path }} {{ now }} {{ today }}

-Notice, that you should not provide the `fobi_dynamic_values.` as a prefix.
+Note, that you should not provide the `fobi_dynamic_values.` as a prefix.
 Currently, the following variables are available in the `fobi.context_processors.dynamic_values` context processor: